"We don't stop playing because we grow old; we grow old because we stop playing."

 Overcoming self-consciousness: The Lover stops worrying what others think.
 He'll look silly, dance first, laugh loudest without apology.

 Reading the room: The Lover senses which play fits the moment.
-He matches his invitation to the people and energy present, adjusting his approach accordingly.
+He matches his invitation to the people and energy present.

 Creating safety: The Lover helps others join without mockery or judgment.
 Mistakes and surprises are welcome here—they add to the magic.